 - Recent change in your routine: has your usual schedule changed leading you to be busier and less available?

 Do not stroke your cat while it is scared and hiding.
 You cat will need time alone while hiding and by trying to comfort them you may accidentally increase their level of stress.
+Take a look at our reasons why your cats might be hiding and our top tips to help you stop your cat from hiding.

 Wait for your cat to spontaneously come out and ask for attention.